TeamExtremes/MEVD-downscaling/README.md

 ## Zenodo Repository

-The results obtained for the satellite and reanalysis products, including outputs from GEV, MEVD, and MEVD-downscaling, are openly available and can be accessed from the following Zenodo repository: [https://zenodo.org/records/18885925](https://zenodo.org/records/18885925).
+The results obtained for the satellite and reanalysis products, including outputs from GEV, MEVD, and MEVD-downscaling for 50 years return time, are openly available and can be accessed from the following Zenodo repository: [https://zenodo.org/records/18885925](https://zenodo.org/records/18885925).

 ## References